 We want to order a Cold Room but don't know how to install, can SD help us with this?

 Yes, UNICEF SD can assist, but it is important that they are notified as early as possible.
-This will help minimise the risk of potential bottlenecks, in particular relating to the availability of external technicians and practical preparations.
+This will help minimize the risk of potential bottlenecks, in particular relating to the availability of external technicians and practical preparations.

-Will we need special training for maintenance of Cold Rooms?
+Will we need special training for maintenance of cold rooms?

 Staff need to be trained in using and maintaining the equipment correctly and confidently.
 The training will include routine and preventive maintenance, such as temperature monitoring, cleaning of the rooms and fault reporting.